Azimuth1/azimuth1-new-website/collections/_posts/2021-1-1-advisory-board.md

     <div class="row justify-content-center pt-20 d-flex flex-wrap align-items-center">
       <div class="col-sm"></div>
       <div class="col-6">
-        <h4>Barbara Ryan</h4> serves as board advisor to Azimuth1 as well as the Ecological Sequestration Trust, the International
+        <h4>Barbara Ryan</h4> serves as board advisor to Daybreak as well as the Ecological Sequestration Trust, the International
         Centre for Earth Simulation, the ISRSE, the Jane Goodall Institute, and the World Geospatial Industry Council (WGIC).
 Ms Ryan spent a career in public service at the US Geological Survey, the Nation's largest natural resource and civilian mapping agency.
         As Associate Director of Geography at USGS, Ms Ryan was responsible for making the global Landsat satellite imagery program and